redis/redis-om-node/README.md

   )
 ```

-This query finds all Mushroomhead albums after 1990 or albums that have butterfly in the title.
+This query finds all Mushroomhead albums after 1990 or albums that have "butterfly" in the title.

 ## 👊 Combining RedisJSON and RediSearch

 One final note.
-All of the search capabilites of RediSearch that Redis OM exposes work with Hashes.
+All of the search capabilities of RediSearch that Redis OM exposes work with Hashes.
 But, RediSearch also plays nice with RedisJSON.
 All you need to do to use search with RedisJSON is to enable it in the schema:

 ```javascript